sammyschapps87/Data_Olympics/README.md

 -
 ---
 ### 3. Load
-- Load into postgres with tables in order.
+- Load into postgres with tables in the order they were created
 - We chose postgres SQL because of it's tables function.
 -
 -